DrakirL/DrakirL.github.io/p10/class/bard.md

 + A musical instrument of your choice.
 + Component Pouch?

-## Bard Class Features
+## Bard Class Talents
-These are the core features granted for the Bard Class.
+These are the Talents accessible to the Bard Class.

-### Core: "Spellcasting Core"?
-Talented Troubadour?
-Magical Secrets?
-You learn any 6 Spells of your choice. <br>
+### Core: The Art of Magic
-If you have Training with a musical instrument, you can use such an instrument as a focus to cast any Spell you know. <br>
+If you have Training with a musical instrument, you can use such an instrument as a focus to cast any Spell you know.<br>
+If Bard is your main Class, you may also learn 1 Spell whenever you pick a Talent.

 ### Core: Inspiring Flair
-When another creature within 10 paces of you makes a Test, you can use 1 Action (and spend 1 MP?) to roll a Flair Die (which is a d6). <br>
-Provided that the creature can either see or hear you, add your Flair Die to their total roll, potentially changing the outcome. <br>
+When another creature within 10 paces of you makes a Test, you can use 1 Action to roll your Flair Die.
+Provided that the creature can either see or hear you, add your Flair Die to their total roll.<br>
+Your Flair Die is determined by your level: 1=d4, 2=d6, 3=d8, 4=d10, 5=d12.
+(PHRASING?)

-### Level 1: Versatile Virtuoso
+### Level 1: Bardic College?
+Genre?
+Aesthetic?
-After you finish a Rest, you learn any 1 Spell of your choice until you finish another Rest.
-(PHRASING?
-Restriction?)
+Choose a Bard Subclass.
+You may count each Talent listed under it count as a Bard Class Talent.<br>
+Your options are the following:
++ College of Ambience
++ College of Blades
++ College of Eloquence
++ College of Glamour
++ College of Hymns
++ College of Metal
++ College of the Quill
++ College of Song
++ College of Tomfoolery
++ College of Valor
++ College of Whispers
+#### <br>

+Pick a Level 1 Talent from your chosen Bard Subclass.

 ### Level 1: Song of Rest?
+The Spirit of Adventure?
 During a Rest, you may soothe yourself or your party through entertainment or artistry.
 (PHRASING?) <br>
-After you finish the Rest, each rested creature regains 1 additional MP (or HP? your choice?).
+Upon finishing the Rest, each creature that regains HP and MP may regain 1 additional MP or HP of their choice.

-### Level 2: Jack of All Trades
+### Level 1: Jack of All Trades
 You gain the following benefits:
-+ Your Flair Die is now a d8.
++ Increase your Maximum HP by 1.
-+ Increase your Maximum HP and MP by 1.
++ Increase your Maximum MP by 1.
-+ You gain 1 additional Skill Point this level. <br>
++ Increase your Grade for one Skill by 1. <br>
 + You gain Training with a musical instrument or a gaming set of your choice. <br>
 #### <br>

+### Level 2: Versatile Virtuoso
+Learn 1 Spell of your choice and mark it as your Versatile Spell.<br>
+Upon finishing a Rest, you may replace your Versatile Spell with a any other Spell you don't already know.

-### Level 3: Jack of All Trades
+### Level 3: ???
-You gain the following benefits:
-+ Your Flair Die is now a d10.
-+ Increase your Maximum HP and MP by 1.
-+ You gain 1 additional Skill Point this level. <br>
-+ You gain Training with a musical instrument or a gaming set of your choice. <br>
-#### <br>
+???

-### Level 4: Jack of All Trades
+### Level 4: ???
-You gain the following benefits:
-+ Your Flair Die is now a d10.
-+ Increase your Maximum HP and MP by 1.
-+ You gain 1 additional Skill Point this level. <br>
-+ You gain Training with a musical instrument or a gaming set of your choice. <br>
-#### <br>
+???

-### Level 5: Jack of All Trades
+### Level 5: ???
-You gain the following benefits:
-+ Your Flair Die is now a d12.
-+ Increase your Maximum HP and MP by 1.
-+ You gain 1 additional Skill Point this level. <br>
-+ You gain Training with a musical instrument or a gaming set of your choice. <br>
-#### <br>
+???

 ## Bard Subclass: College of Eloquence
 THEME: To excert your will as magic is the truest form of art.
 Some restrict themselves to one genre, but a broader understanding of what art truly is will build the foundation for true greatness.